samp5566/Telco-Customer-Churn-Prediction/README.md

 Problem Statement: Telco a telecommunication company experienced a surge in short-term customer churn.
-This issue was addressed by customer behavior analysis to find potential causes and patterns of churn and a predictive model to identify at-risk customers.
+This issue was addressed by customer behavior analysis to find potential causes and patterns of churn and a predictive model to identify at-risk customers with confidence.

 Data Collection: IBM Sample dataset from Kaggle is utilized.